Bobby Bounds: Senior season

+Bounds was inducted into the school's athletics hall of fame in 2008.

 Professional career

-Bounds was scouted by NFL scouts and the Seattle Seahawks showed interest in signing or drafting him, but Bounds went undrafted.
+Bounds went undrafted.
 He played for the AFL's Cleveland Thunderbolts during the 1992 and 1993 seasons, starting in 1992.
 He was a player/coach for the Benicarlo Tifons of The Professional Football League from Spain in 1994.
 Bounds left the organization after being signed by the Shreveport Pirates of the CFL.
 He was released by the Pirates in June 1994.